arielgee/Sage-Like/.misc/tasks.md

 	* !important in feedPreview.css - check if rules from a custom css can overwrite those rules		==> THEY CAN
 * in preferences.validatorCSSFile() do not match '@namespace url("http://www.w3.org/1999/xhtml")'
 * missing revokeObjectURL() in opml.js (anywhere)
+* write css source to file?		=> NO there is view
+* clear custom CSS file/code
+* save 'browser.storage.local' to m_localStorage.
 ---

 ## Next
-* save 'browser.storage.local' to m_localStorage.
 * check all uses of setTimeout() can thay be removed/replaced by sendMessage
-* clear custom CSS file/code
-* write css source to file?
 * broadcast that custom css file was consumed and reload all feedPreview?
 * rewrite all preferences.css variables (colors)
 * change preference to open feed preview with left click 'in current tab' 'in new tab'